Foundation Repair Dictionary

 E

-• Efflorescence refers to the white, powdery residue that can appear on concrete or masonry surfaces when moisture moves through the material and evaporates, leaving minerals behind.
+The white, powdery residue that can appear on concrete or masonry surfaces when moisture moves through the material and evaporates, leaving minerals behind.

 Efflorescence tends to matter most as an indicator of moisture pathways.
 Addressing water sources and drainage often resolves the visible residue without further concern.

-• Erosion describes the gradual removal of soil due to water flow, wind, or surface runoff.
+The gradual removal of soil due to water flow, wind, or surface runoff.
 Over time, erosion can change ground levels around a foundation.

 Erosion tends to matter most when soil loss exposes footings, alters drainage paths, or creates voids beneath slabs.
 In many cases, controlling surface water resolves the issue.

-• Expansive soil refers to soil that changes volume as moisture content changes, typically expanding when wet and shrinking when dry.
+Soil that changes volume as moisture content changes, typically expanding when wet and shrinking when dry.
 Clay soils often exhibit this behavior to varying degrees.

 Expansive soil tends to matter most when moisture levels change unevenly around a foundation.
 Managing drainage and moisture consistency often has more impact than the soil type alone.